andrewsagio/tote/doc/bom.rst

 ``USB2TTL``.
 But you only need one such device, and you can re-use it for programming as many Pro Minis, as you want.

-You can also use a different small Arduino board, such as Nano or Pro Micro.
+You can also use a different small Arduino board, such as Nano or Pro Micro, but that will require adapting the pin numbers, though.
 They do have an USB port on them, which will stick a little bit out from the back of the robot.

 It's very important that you use a 3.3V version of the board.
 There are two versions, 5V and 3.3V, which differ in what voltage they expect.
 If you get the